 To shorten the story, I decided to take a chance and brought in my Scully Recorders, mics, effects, etc. and opened the Sound Factory Four Track Recording Studio of Hillsdale.
 Mind you, I still was a partner in a NYC studio known as Avantage Studios, so this Hillsdale venture was just something for the weekends.
 Well, within three months I realized why the studio was up for grabs … cows, horses and pigs don’t do a great deal of recording.
 Now what?

 Sitting at my new studio watching the farm animals do their thing, I reflected on what else I used to do for fun before engineering.
 I was a music teacher (drums and vibes) and always enjoyed teaching.
 Back in the 60s, getting qualified staff engineers was very difficult.
-So, I thought, why not teach engineering in my new studio.
-In June of 1969, I went for the $7 and put an ad in the Village Voice.
+So, I thought, why not teach engineering in my new production studio.
+In June of 1969, I went for the $7 and put an ad for my audio school in the Village Voice.
 I managed to scare up a class of five students.
-The entire course tuition was $250 and lo and behold, the birth of the first Audio Engineering School in the USA!
+The entire audio school and production studio course tuition was $250 and lo and behold, the birth of the first Audio Engineering School in the USA!

-Today, I have my school in Long Island, New York under the name Recording Engineers Institute (est. 1973).
+Today, I have my audio school and production studio in Long Island, New York under the name Recording Engineers Institute (est. 1973).
 Though we still keep the classes relatively small, the tuition has risen just a little.
-My school is well equipped; the courses are very comprehensive and we are fortunate to have some very capable and dedicated engineers and managerial staff eager to assist you in the pursuit of an exciting career in the Audio Business.
+My audio school is well equipped; the production studio courses are very comprehensive and we are fortunate to have some very capable and dedicated engineers and managerial staff eager to assist you in the pursuit of an exciting career in the Long Island Audio Business.

 P.S.
 I traded the Gates Vacuum Tube board for two Yankee Baseball Tickets.
 They won!